ocsigen/lwt/doc/CONTRIBUTING.md

 3. If you start working, but then life interferes and you don't want to continue, there is no shame in stopping.
-This can be for any reason whatsoever, and you on't have to tell anyone what that reason is.
+This can be for any reason whatsoever, and you don't have to tell anyone what that reason is.
 Lwt respects your time and your needs.
 You don't really even have to tell anyone that you stopped working, but it would be nice if you did :)